 Among the actions to better welcome and integrate new students during the academic year:

-- Succeeded in its arrival at Université : organise welcome and integration events to visit the campuses and discover all the players and services of the University, recruiting student intermediaries to answer questions from newly enrolled students and providing them with all the resources they need to start the new academic year in peace (student guide)
+- Making a success of your arrival at the University : organise welcome and integration events to visit the campuses and discover all the University's players and services, recruiting student intermediaries to answer questions from newly enrolled students, providing all the resources needed to start the new academic year with peace of mind (student guide)

-- Solidarity integration and sportive : pTo propose activities to discover the student's immediate environment (the city, the mountains) in order to prevent situations of isolation and to promote social bonding. through physical activity.
+- Integration in solidarity and sports : propose activities to discover the student's immediate environment (the city, the mountains) in order to prevent isolation and encourage social links through physical activity.

 Actions around campus life: